Skip to main content

 [ I left for us, for our future...]
 "For what?
 For these... things?!"

-The "pretense" present in the set design of the Hutter home is also visible on Ellen's character, and will be called out by another: "You deceive yourself", Count Orlok tells her.
+The "pretense" present in the set design of the Hutter home is also visible on Ellen's character, and will be called out by another.
 And Ellen knows he is right, as Lily-Rose Depp has explained: "She's [Ellen] been struggling her whole life with trying to accept the darkness within and that there is much more to her than just the kind of well-behaved, perfect wife that everybody seems to want to see."
 In the "Dracula" novel, Lucy Westenra is described as virtuous, sweet and innocent young woman.
 Her honest heart, pure soul, sensitivity and beauty, are constantly praised, and she’s almost angelic, a paragon of virtue, according to the others characters.

 As Ellen foresaw, once Thomas returns home, he brings news of his six-week journey to Transylvania.
 Here, Robert Eggers included the Hutters introduction scene from the original 1922, as Thomas gifts Ellen a bouquet of lilacs, and she looks at them, with deep melancholy.